Hi!

 Working papers

-Appropriate decisions depend on information gathered before hand.
-We study the problem faced by a decision-maker who can only access to verifiable information through an agent who prefers a particular decision.
-In a dynamic framework with exogenous decision timing, we analyze when to optimally request evidence and how it affects allocational efficiency.
-The optimal mechanism without transfers implements the efficient allocations if and only if the costs of information acquisition are low for both parties.
+Appropriate decisions depend on information gathered beforehand.
+We study the problem faced by a decision-maker who can only access verifiable information through an agent who prefers a particular decision.
+In a dynamic framework with exogenous decision timing, we analyze when to request evidence optimally and how it affects allocational efficiency.
+The optimal mechanism without transfers implements the efficient allocations if and only if the information acquisition costs are low for both parties.
 Otherwise, the decision-maker commits to distortions (from the static optimal choice) to incentivize information acquisition.
 Optimal evidence acquisition exhibits a bias: it tends to request additional evidence when the current one favors the agent's preferred choice.
 Applications include optimal testing policies for patients awaiting transplants and the optimal promotion of employees subject to moral hazard.

 Confidence and Organizations [Video]